evanmayer/hotspot/HOWTO.md

 ![LabJack Wiring](docs/img/labjack_wiring.jpeg)

+Finally, ensure the LabJack T7 is plugged into the Raspberry Pi's USB port.

 ##### Optional: MCE CLK Sync

 It may be desirable to supply the same chopped signal the Hawkeyes see, but at 5V, to the MCE CLK card via a BNC cable.
 If this is desired, use the power supply CH3 set to 5V, and attach to +5V and GND to the terminal labeled S4.